-Today’s Catalyst Paper Corporation is formed of operations from predecessor companies that have their own rich histories.
+Today’s Catalyst, a Paper Excellence Company is formed of operations from predecessor companies that have their own rich histories.

 The main branch of the family tree is British Columbia Forest Products Limited.
 Formed in 1946, it soon became one of the province’s largest integrated forest products companies.
 It was purchased in 1987 by Fletcher Challenge Limited of New Zealand and merged with BC company Crown Forest Industries.
 Fletcher Challenge Canada Limited was thereby established with a sharpened focus on pulp and paper.